Aspire Budgeting

 It handles real life

 Category transfers mean your budget isn't a rigid document you fail at.
-It's a living plan that adapts to unexpected expenses, windfalls, and changing priorities.
+It's a living plan that adapts to unexpected expenses, windfalls, and changing priorities — without starting over.

 It works on any income

 Salaried, hourly, freelance — it doesn't matter.
-You budget the money you have right now.
+You allocate the money you have right now.
 Get paid irregularly?
-Budget each check as it arrives.
+Allocate each check as it arrives.
+No forecasting required.

 Copy the free template